exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 #### Parquet Repeated Types

-Parquet data type can repeated on a single field or on the group of fields.
+Parquet data type can repeat a single field or the group of fields.
 Repeated fields and repeated groups with a single field are imported as JSON array string.